pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 {% endhighlight %}
 [\[AggregateRoot.scala\]](https://github.com/LukasGasior1/event-sourced-dice-game/blob/master/game/src/main/scala/lgasior/dicegame/domain/AggregateRoot.scala#L10)

-This method is defined in `AggregateRoot` trait that game extends.
+This method is defined in the `AggregateRoot` trait that `Game` extends.

 Let's get back to `tickCountdown()` for a moment.
-Althought it's not a command it will also generate some events that we can later use:
+Altough it doesn't handle commands, it too will generate some events.

 {% highlight scala %}
 def tickCountdown(): Game = {